yxhuvud/wayland_client/README.md

 - `accepts_input`: Should the surface accept input, or should the input pass through down to the layer beneath it?

 `create_frame(surface, title = nil, app_id = nil, &block)`.
-Takes a
+Creates a
-  surface, a title (that is shown in the title bar), and an app_id (which is shown in the task bar), and a block.
+  Frame.
+Takes a surface, a title (that is shown in the title bar), and an app_id (which is shown in the task bar), and a block.
 The block needs to be there and will need to check out a buffer for the surface, and then commit the surface.
 If no surface is painted and committed then no window will appear, so don't forget this part.

+### Frame

+Frames define the windows that are painted on the screen.
+Contain functions related to handling said window.
+Created from the Client.

+On a technical level these are backed by a library called libdecor, because I don't want to reinvent basic stuff like window decorations.

+Relevant methods:
+`#visibility=`     Turns this frame visible or invisible

+`#visible?`        Is this frame visible?

+`#title=`          Set frame title

+`#title`           Get frame title

+`#app_id=`         Set frame app_id, ie how it is shown in the task bar.

+`#close`           Closes the frame

+`#fullscreen`      Set window to fullscreen.
+Note: This is quite buggy and full of sharp corners.
+Needs polish.

+`#unfullscreen`    Reset fullscreen status.
+Note: Doesn't work very well.
+Needs polish.

+`#movable?`        Can the frame be moved?

+`#movable=`        Toggle frame movability

+`#minimizable?`    Can the frame be minimized?

+`#minimizable=`    Toggle frame minimizability

+`#closable?`       Can the frame be closed (using the X)?

+`#closable=`       Toggle if X should be shown or not

+`#fullscreenable?` Can the frame be fullscreened from the frame

+`#fullscreenable=` Toggle if the frame can be fullscreened or not

+`#resizable?`      Can the frame be resized?

+`#resizable=`      Toggle resizability

 ### Surface